 So you’ve been hurt.
 How do you get compensated for your injury?
-Lawsuits are hard-fought, time consuming, and expensive.
+Lawsuits are hard-fought, time-consuming, and expensive.
 Not every situation warrants hiring an attorney.
 But if you’ve been injured, sometimes having a good attorney is the only way you can resolve your case satisfactorily.
-Bottom line: how do you know when you really need a lawyer?
+Bottom line: how do you know when you need a lawyer?

 A reputable personal injury attorney will provide a free initial consultation and answer your questions, helping you learn if your claim warrants a lawsuit.
 The attorney can explain statutes, case law, plus how any special facts affect your case.
 She may suggest you try to settle on your own, offer you a contract for representation, or say you have no case.
 The attorney may refer you to someone else whose experience or area of practice better fits your case.
 Listen carefully to the attorney’s advice before you decide.
-Bottom line: ask good questions and get the benefit of an attorney’s counsel before you settle or sue.
+Bottom line: asking questions and getting an attorney’s counsel can help you know when you need a lawyer before you settle or sue.

 How do I Know if an Attorney is “Reputable?”